datirium/scidap/tutorials/installation/howitworks.md

 ### Overview

-SciDAP is a data analysis, management and visualization system consists of master server with web interface (https://scidap.com/) and clients (satellites) that  are installed on users hardware (server/cluster/cloud).
-SciDAP Master Server stores and organizes experiment's description and results.
-SciDAP-satellite (client) is the actual analysis executor is running on desktops, laptops, servers, clusters, clouds in linux, windows, mac os x operational systems.
+SciDAP is a data analysis, management and visualization system that consists of master server with web interface (https://scidap.com/) and clients (satellites) that are installed on user's hardware (server/cluster/cloud).
+SciDAP Master Server keeps up today web interface, stores and organizes experiment's description and data analysis pipelines in [CWL](https://commonwl.org) format.
+SciDAP-satellite (client) is the actual analysis executor that runs on desktops, laptops, servers, clusters, clouds with linux, windows, mac os x operational systems.

-SciDAP-satellite is the user's back-end data analysis server component of SciDAP platform, free of charge.
-It executes CWL pipelines by CWL-Airflow, downloads requested data files e.g. from GEO or other urls by aria2c.
-It provides authorized access to a requested data (raw and analysed) from SciDAP master server by JWT tokens.
-In order to receive commands from master server satellite need access to the Internet.
+SciDAP-satellite is a free back-end data analysis component of SciDAP platform.
+It downloads requested data files e.g. from GEO or other urls with aria2c and executes CWL pipelines with CWL-Airflow.
+It provides authorized access to a requested data (raw and analyzed) from SciDAP master server by JWT tokens.
+In order to receive commands from the master server your satellite needs access to the Internet.
 However, in order to work with satellite from the web interface (https://scidap.com/) for a user the satellite does not need public access from the Internet but have to be accessible within the same local network.

 ### Software